How Many Days is Right? Setting Your Work From Home Policy

 Decide on the number of remote days

-Finding the right mix of hybrid days may take some trial and error.
-Smokeball’s recent Law + The Great Resignation survey found 38% of those who follow a hybrid model report employees working from home one to two days a week, followed by 31% whose employees working from home two to three days.
+Offering remote jobs for attorneys may take some trial and error.
+Smokeball’s recent Law + The Great Resignation survey found that 38% of firms who follow a hybrid model let employees work from home one to two days a week.
+31% let employees work from home two to three days a week.

 It’s up to you to decide what will work best for your firm.
 As such, don’t be afraid to start low and increase your WFH days based on your team’s preference and needs.
 But remember: In an economy of choice, employees are more loyal to firms that offer flexibility.
 More than one-third (34%) of firms in Smokeball’s survey say job candidates cited a desire for hybrid work as a reason for leaving their current job.
 And 25% moved to a permanent remote policy as a tactic for reducing turnover.